Is Chianti A Sweet Wine

 When it comes to the production of Chianti, the winemaking process is steeped in tradition and regulated by strict standards.
 The use of oak barrels in aging imparts additional depth and complexity to the wine, while also contributing to its tannic structure.
 This careful craftsmanship is evident in every bottle of Chianti, reflecting the dedication of the winemakers to preserving the integrity of this renowned wine.

-See also Is Port Wine
+See also Where Is Taylor Port Wine Made

 The Sweetness Debate